xbeat/Machine-Learning/README.md

 Introduction to Matrix-based Rank Adaptation (MoRA)

 Matrix-based Rank Adaptation (MoRA) is a technique used in information retrieval (IR) to improve the ranking of search results by incorporating term-term similarity information.
 It aims to enhance the performance of traditional vector space models by incorporating term-term co-occurrence data into the ranking process.

+## Comparing Software Development Life Cycle Models

+Waterfall Model Implementation

+The Waterfall model represents a linear sequential software development approach where each phase must be completed before moving to the next.
+This implementation demonstrates a project management system that enforces the strict phase progression characteristic of the Waterfall methodology.

 ## A Simple Neural Network Module for Relational Reasoning